PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 • OEM stick module replacement ($8 to $15 per module, soldering required).
 The DualShock 4 uses Alps RKJXV-class modules. iFixit sells replacements and a controller teardown guide.
 [4]

 • Replacement controller ($35 to $70).
-DualShock 4 v2 (CUH-ZCT2) is the simplest path if you do not solder.
+The DualShock 4 v2 (CUH-ZCT2) is the simplest path if you do not solder.
 Reputable refurbishers list used pads at $25 to $35.

 Honest call: if you already own a soldering iron and have done at least one through-hole repair, the Hall-effect path wins on lifetime cost.
 If you have never soldered and your hourly rate is anything north of minimum wage, buy a new controller.